Are you consistent with your content? Or, do you struggle to keep up?

 In particular, there can be really challenging times in the year, like during the summer months and over the festive and new year periods.
 At these times so much is going on outside of the business (for you and your team) that your usual content creation regime is pretty much impossible.

-When you’re trying to stay consistent with your content but don’t have the time (or energy) to keep creating new content, repurposing is your answer.
+When you’re trying to stay consistent with your content but don’t have the time (or energy), repurposing is your answer.

 I’m going to walk you through three easy ways that you can stay consistent with your content schedule during these tricky times.
 All via the power of repurposing!